Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **[experiment] Total Spectral Count** total number of PSMs in the sample with sequences mapping to the selected protein, includes shared PSMs

-**[experiment] Intensity** normalized protein intensity using the sequences after razor assignment (from Philosopher `freequant`; if IonQuant is used, this is calculated using either MaxLFQ or Top-N algorithm, depending on selection)
+**[experiment] Intensity** normalized protein intensity using the sequences after razor assignment (from the top-N algorithm)

-**[experiment] Unique Intensity** normalized protein intensity from the sequences mapping only to the selected protein (from Philosopher `freequant`; if IonQuant is used, this is calculated using the Top-N algorithm)
+**[experiment] Unique Intensity** normalized protein intensity from the sequences mapping only to the selected protein (from the top-N algorithm)

-**[experiment] Total Intensity** normalized protein intensity from all sequences mapping to the selected protein (from Philosopher `freequant`; if IonQuant is used, this is calculated using the Top-N algorithm)
+**[experiment] Total Intensity** normalized protein intensity from all sequences mapping to the selected protein (from the top-N algorithm)

 **[experiment] MaxLFQ Intensity** normalized protein intensity using the unique+razor sequences after razor assignment calculated using the MaxLFQ method